 So I got free web spaces, but I also needed free domains.
 I wasn’t satisfied with the subdomains given to me, they looked long and stupid.
 I needed something short and memorable.
 I googled “Free domains” and this came up:

 I started with a .TK domain.
 It was fun, my first domain was karstwo.tk(It isn’t available anymore, I unregistered it).
 I also came across Freenom, which provided more than .TK domains, but also .GA, .CK, etc. I would later realize free domains were untrusted, they were flagged as not safe by major browsers.

-Free web hosting also has a problem – the employees were free to remove your website on their whims.
+Free web hosting also has a problem – the employees were free to remove your website at anytime.
 I realized it only when a Hostinger employee threatened to remove my free website hosted on it.
 I had no clue what happened but that was that, it was removed.
 Good lord I didn’t write anything important on it, I wasn’t really engaged with writing blog posts.

 And so it was like trial and error, I tried many platforms to host my blogs, and finally settled with Hostinger, again.
 This time I paid for the space because I worked for it.
 I also got a domain that I really liked.
 Here I am, this very blog that I love and own.
 I tried my best recalling how I tried to build my online presence.
 I will continue to do so, and feels completed doing so.